Traveling with children

 We accept infants as young as 2 days old.
 However, if you're traveling with an infant less than 7 days old, your physician will be required to fill out a passenger medical form before your flight.
 A special assistance coordinator will send the form directly to your physician.
 Infants must be accompanied by a person 16 years or older or by the infant's parent (any age) in the same cabin.

-A parent or any person 16 years or older may hold the infant in their lap.
-The infant must be included in the reservation by calling American Airlines reservations.
+A parent or any person 16 years or older may hold the infant in their lap, and must be included in the reservation.
+Infants can be added to the reservation at the time it is booked on aa.com, or later once it is ticketed and if you’re traveling within the U.S., including Puerto Rico.
+For international trips, call Reservations.
 Taxes and a percentage of an adult fare may apply.